tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 To see the difference between the 2.0 and the 3.0 code, you can copy these code samples to separate files and then use an application like [Diffmerge](https://sourcegear.com/diffmerge/) to highlight the differences.
 The Readme.io blog has a nice post that provides [A Visual Guide to What's New in Swagger 3.0](https://blog.readme.io/an-example-filled-guide-to-swagger-3-2/).

+## Helpful resources

+As you embark on creating an OpenAPI specification file, you might find the recording of [Peter Gruenbaum's Swagger/OpenAPI presentation](http://www.stc-psc.org/event/documenting-web-apis-with-swagger-free-webinar/) to the STC Puget Sound chapter helpful, as well as his [Udemy course](https://www.udemy.com/learn-swagger-and-the-open-api-specification/).

 {% include random_ad.html %}